ikkerens/ikeapack/README.md

 	"bytes"
 	"log"

-	"github.com/ikkerens/serialize"
+	"github.com/ikkerens/ikeapack"
 )

 type myBlob struct {
 	A uint64 // all fields have to be exported
-	B []byte `compressed:"true"` // this field will be serialized compressed, can be added anywhere C subBlob
+	B []byte `ikea:"compress:9"` // this field will be packed and compressed, with flate level 5 C subBlob                    // If you omit the level `ikea:"compress"`, level 9 will be assumed.
+	D int32 `ikea:"skip"` // Or `ikea:"-"`
 }

 type subBlob struct {